 Everyone at Traction Software is honored to learn that TeamPage has been named a InfoWorld 2007 Technology of the Year Award Winner.
 In addition to InfoWorld, we'd like to thank customers and friends of Traction for helping us build a product that works well and serves a useful purpose.
 I'd personally like to thank Traction Software's employees and partners, as well as the inspiration from Andy van Dam, Ted Nelson and Doug Engelbart.
 What a way to start the New Year!

-The very first public document from the very first Hypertext Editing System (Andy van Dam et al, Brown University circa 1968) was a press release announcing its own creation.
-The Brown U Public Affairs department thought this was very clever.
+The first public document from the first Hypertext Editing System (Andy van Dam et al, Brown University, 1968) was a press release announcing its own creation.
+Brown University Public Affairs thought this was very clever.
 AvD and crew wrote a two page press release, which in the second paragraph claimed to:

 Green Chameleon posts two wonderfully funny fake interviews: Explaining KM #1 (which roasts KM academicians) and Explaining KM #2 (which roasts KM consultants).
 I hope they go on to produce Explaining KM #3 to roast KM software vendors!
 Produced by (and starring?) folk from StraitsKnowledge…., which appears to be a very good Singapore-based consulting and research firm focused on knowledge, learning and innovation.

 Regarding Yahoo's new The 9, Tim Bray writes:"This is the End, maybe, of